sajee05/Obsidian/Notes/07 Topper/AIR 16 Madhav Agarwal/GS2 Polity Constitution.md

 - **Way forward :** Instead of using it as an emotive issue to gain political advantage, **political and intellectual leaders should try to evolve a consensus**.
 Government **must adopt a “Piecemeal” approach-** could bring separate aspects such as marriage, adoption, succession and maintenance into a uniform civil code in stages
 - ⭐ **Property Owners Association** vs State of Maharashtra - opportunity to settle a constitutional clash b/w FR & DPSP

-#### 1998: Briefly State the Stages Through Which the Present Position of the Directive Principles Visa-Vis the Fundamental Rights Has Emerged (DPSP Vs FR) (Repeat Question) #readagain
+#### 1998: Briefly State the Stages Through Which the Present Position of the Directive Principles Visa-Vis the Fundamental Rights Has Emerged (DPSP Vs FR) (Repeat Question)
 - **Champakam Dorairajan Case** (1951) Supreme Court ruled that **in any case of conflict between Fundamental Rights and DPSPs, the provisions of the FR would prevail** but SC also ruled that Parliament can amend Fundamental Rights to implement DPSPs.
     - Result: Parliament made the First Amendment Act (1951), the Fourth Amendment Act (1955) and the Seventeenth Amendment Act (1964) to implement some of the Directives.
 - **Golaknath Case (1967)** Supreme Court ruled that **Parliament cannot amend FR** to **implement DPSP**